I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

 Next, we used TES5Edit to clean dirty references from the mods identified as “dirty” by BOSS.

-By using these two tools together, your Skyrim should run much better and be trouble free.
-I hope that you have enjoyed reading this hub and have found it useful and informative.
-Please feel free to leave a comment below and enjoy playing Skyrim!
+By using these two tools together, your game should run much better and be trouble-free.
+I hope that you have enjoyed reading this article and have found it useful and informative.
+Please feel free to leave a comment below and enjoy playing Skyrim with mods!

 © 2015 Robbie C Wilson

 I have installed BOSS Version 2.3.2, and get the critical error mentioned above, but when I run and quit Skyrim this makes no difference, the same error appears.

 Do you have any idea what might be causing this?